 The acquired knowledge combined with the grounded percepts, form the basis for real-world behavior planning and reasoning.

 Sensor Fusion for Localization

 Localization on maps at lane-level accuracy is a key capability for future autonomous driving systems.
 It enables intelligent vehicles to better understand their environment, to predict future trajectories of other traffic participants and allows for an improved evaluation of behavior options.

-Therefore, data from several sensors have to be integrated to provide a more complete and coherent view of the environment.
-Information has to be fused from different types of sensors, and multimodal sensor measurements have to be combined with other available information about the environment, e.g. from spatial plausibility con-siderations or map data.
+For the localization, data from several sensors has to be integrated to provide a more complete and coherent view of the environment.
+Information has to be fused from different types of sensors, and multimodal sensor measurements have to be combined with other available information about the environment, e.g., from spatial plausibility con-siderations or map data.

 For more information